solkim-83/tp/docs/UserGuide.md

 Examples:

-* After entering the command "add -r 5 in/3".
+1. After entering the command "add -r 5 in/3".
 A reminder for the 5th event "CS2100 Meeting" will be set.

-* Since event 5 is on **12th Nov**, the reminder will be activated three days before then, starting on **9th Nov**.
+2. Since event 5 is on **12th Nov**, the reminder will be activated three days before then, starting on **9th Nov**.

 ![Add-reminder-behaviour](images/ug-images/remindersBehaviourImages/add-reminders-behaviour.png)

-* When reminders are active, every time Athena is opened, the alert window will pop up as shown below.
+3. When reminders are active, every time Athena is opened, the alert window will pop up as shown below.

 ![Add-reminder-behaviour](images/ug-images/remindersBehaviourImages/reminder-alert-behaviour.png)

 #### Listing all reminders - `list`

-Lists all reminders in the remarks panel.
-Use this to list each reminder and a countdown to its event.
+You can use this command to display all your reminders.

 Example:
 * `list -r`